-This module is also presented as STK 121, an anti-semester module.
+Students can only get credit for one of the following two modules: STK 120 or STK 121 or STC 121.
+This module is also presented as STK 121/STC 121, an anti-semester module in the first semester.
 This is a terminating module.